knavarre/leaflet-challenge/README.md

 2. Using Leaflet, create a map that plots the earthquakes based on longitude and latitude.
    - The size of the marker reflects the earthquake magnitude.
 Higher magnitude earthquaks appear larger in size.
    - The color of the marker reflects the earthquake depth.
 This is denoted using a color range from red to blue.
 Earthquakes with a greater depth being denoted in red and earthquakes with a smaller depth being denoted in blue.
+   - Include popup information for each earquake.
+When the marker is clicked display the following information:
+     - Earthquake location
+     - Magnitude
+     - Depth
 3. Create a legend

 ## Resulting Visualization